 The Covid-19 pandemic creates extraordinary circumstances that require our patience and flexibility.
 Yet, even in these times, supports and services to students with disabilities cannot be put on hold.
 As parents, we can work with schools to find creative ways to keep our kids engaged.
 We do not know how long this pandemic may last, so we encourage parents to remain informed advocates for their children.
+In May 2020, we posted an article on Medium: “How to Advocate for Your Student with an IEP During Distance Learning: Sample Letter.”

 We’ve posted links to resources below, but keep in mind this is a rapidly moving situation and information changes quickly.